95north/node-portfolio-frontend/README.md

     ####### VIEW RELATED
     Refactor to flexbox view - don't need?
+    Font on NavBar - .menu add breakpoints for margin-left for responsive link spacing from remote?
     Font on NavBar - make so doesn't wrap
     Font on NavBar - instead of vertically centered, do consistent space up from bottom of bar?